websanco/liferay-learn/docs/dxp/7.x/en/process-automation/forms/dynamic-data-lists/getting-started-with-dynamic-data-lists.md

 **Changeable Default Language:** If enabled, the default language of a data definition becomes changeable.

-**CSV Export:** Choose whether DDL records can be exported in CSV format with or without a warning, or disable this option.
+**CSV Export:** Choose whether Dynamic Data List records can be exported in CSV format with or without a warning, or disable this option.
 Here’s what the warning says:

 ```Warning::
 This CSV file contains user supplied inputs.
 Opening a CSV file in a spreadsheet program may be dangerous.